 You can give to the Margie & Don Arsen Endowed Scholarship here.

-With five campuses in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
+With multi campus system in Oakland County, OCC is Michigan’s No. 1 transfer institution, offering nearly 100 degrees and certificates.
 The College empowers academic and developmental experiences, allowing students to reach their potential and enhance their communities.
 More than 1 million students have enrolled in the college since it opened in 1965.
 Learn more at oaklandcc.edu.

 Media Contact: Marketing & Community Relations | 248.341.2020 | email@example.com